stig/www.brautaset.org/_posts/2007-02-07-citylink-is-teh-suck.md

 ---
 layout: post
 title: CityLink is teh suck!
+tags: [Reviews]
 ---

-Never, ever, deal with <a href="http://www.city-link.co.uk/">ShittyLink</a> if you can avoid it.
+Never, ever, deal with [ShittyLink](http://www.city-link.co.uk/) if you can avoid it.
 They were supposed to deliver my new TV on Saturday, but failed to do so.
 Yesterday I got a card from them in my mailbox, saying they attempted delivery and can I please call this 0870 number to arrange re-delivery (this was odd, since I'd asked the merchant to arrange redelivery for next Saturday, but that's another rant)?

 I call the number.
 It's, surprise surprise, an automatic phone service.
 They offer me three options&mdash;none of which involves any hope of speaking to a human&mdash;in a